Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 ## Directory Contents:

-The folder contains Jupyter notebooks that can be used to generate predictions using VRNN in the FOMM pipeline in either reconstruction or transfer mode for the VoxCeleb dataset.
+The folder contains Jupyter notebooks that can be used to generate predictions using VRNN in the FOMM pipeline in either reconstruction or transfer mode for the Bair dataset.
 The naming convention followed for the notebooks is:
-"Full_Pipeline_VRNN\_VoxCeleb\_{Mode}_mode" where the Mode can be reconstruction or transfer.
+"Full_Pipeline_VRNN\_Bair\_{Mode}_mode" where the Mode can be reconstruction or transfer.

 The Training_Prediction subfolder contains the following: